corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/tutorial-k8s.md

 This page describes how to deploy Corda 5 Alpha.
 It assumes all necessary [prerequisites](../prerequisites.html) have been installed.

-## Download and Register Docker Images
+## Download and Push Docker Images to a Registry

 The Corda Docker images must be in a Docker registry that is accessible from the Kubernetes cluster in which Corda will run.
 The images are provided in a `tar` file which can be loaded into a local Docker engine and then pushed from there to the registry.